Taiko2k/GTK4PythonTutorial/README.md

 Soo we have an instance of an app class and a window which we extend!
 We run our app and it makes a window!

 > **Tip:** Don't worry too much if you don't understand the `__init__(self, *args, **kwargs)` stuff for now.

+> **Tip:** For a serious app, you'll need to think of your own application id.
+It should be the reverse of a domain or page you control.
+If you don't have your own domain you can do like "com.github.me.myproject".

 ### So!
 Whats next?